colorhook/node-uploader/README.md

 ## Licence

-ATT is free to use under MIT license.
+`node-uploader` is free to use under MIT license.

 ## Bugs & Feedback